mspaintmsi/superUser/msvc/BUILD_LLVM-MSVC.md

 Otherwise, the original files are downloadable from the Microsoft servers.

+Go to <https://github.com/Matrix3600/msvc-libs/releases>.
+Download and extract the source code.

 Follow these [instructions](
 https://github.com/Matrix3600/msvc-libs/blob/main/download/README.md)
 to download the Visual Studio MSVC/SDK library and create the repackaged